kubesphere/website/content/en/docs/project-user-guide/application-workloads/daemonsets.md

   - **RollingUpdate (Recommended)**

-    When `.spec.template` update, old DaemonSet pods will be killed, and new DaemonSet pods will be created automatically, in a controlled fashion.
+    If `.spec.template` is updated, old DaemonSet pods will be killed with new pods created automatically in a controlled fashion.
 At most one pod of the DaemonSet will be running on each node during the whole update process.

   - **OnDelete**

-    When `.spec.template` update, new DaemonSet pods will only be created when you manually delete old DaemonSet pods.
+    If `.spec.template` is updated, new DaemonSet pods will only be created when you manually delete old DaemonSet pods.
 This is the same behavior of DaemonSet in Kubernetes version 1.5 or before.

   For more information about the update strategy, please visit [Update-Strategies](https://kubernetes.io/docs/tasks/manage-daemon/update-daemon-set/#daemonset-update-strategy).